icecube/FIRESONG/README.md

 --index 2.28 --LF SC -L 1e51
 ```

-wlll simulate neutrino sources with a local density of 10^-6 Mpc^-3
+will simulate neutrino sources with a local density of 10^-6 Mpc^-3
 with a source denstiy evolution that folows the Madau and Dickinson 2016
 Star Formation Rate History (MD2014SFR).
 The simulation will be done up to a
 redshift of 8.0.
 The neutrino power law spectral index is -2.28.
 Neutrino